 Mechanical meters are reliable and effective, but they do have certain limitations.
 The moving parts are subject to wear and can be damaged by debris and particles in the line.
 Mechanical meters are less accurate under extremely low flow rates, which may present difficulties in certain projects and in agricultural consortiums.

 BERMAD is proud to be at the forefront of irrigation water metering technologies.
-We offer a range of enhanced flow meters that use electromagnetic and ultrasonic technologies.
+We offer a range of enhanced flow meters that use electromagnetic technologies.
 Both advanced technologies do not have any moving parts and measure extremely low flow rates with a high level of accuracy.

 Our electromagnetic flow meters are suitable for all types of liquids, including dirty water with larger contaminants.
 They cost more and therefore become more cost-efficient in relation to their diameter, that is, less so in the field (up to "6~) and more in the main system heads and main water supply system.